jakemcc/jakemccrary.com/source/_adventures/climbing-in-el-potrero-chico-mexico.markdown

 There are a lot of bolts.
 Even so, every once in a while something looks run out.
 Usually that meant that section was quite easy and there was a very small chance of falling.
 You'll be fine.

+Some of the approaches have a lot of scree.
+Be careful.

 ## Food